vim-ctrlspace/vim-ctrlspace/README.md

 those plugins together, especially if you used to work with them.
 There are no inteferences, just some functionality doubling.

+### Workflow Tips

+Chances are Vim-CtrlSpace would become your basic Vim plugin that help you open and manage files.
+Here, I'd like to share with you some tips I found useful during daily usage with the plugin.

+As Vim is my main programming editor, usually I open one instance per project.
+Also, I used to create one workspace per feature branch.
+In some projects, I created also a workspace with some common tabs (like _configuration_, _test setup_, _migrations_) named _Config_.
+Then I was able to append that _Config_ to other workspaces (`a`).
+However it is not necessary, because you can save a new workspace basing on the previous one (it works like the classic _Save As_ feature).

+When I work with files I usually create a lot of tabs, each containg at most a few buffers.
+I would suggest verbose and meaningful names for that like _refactoring after xxx_, _rebasing with master_, etc.

+If I start to work on something new and not related with the current tab, usually I create a new handy tab with buffers related to the new topic.
+If I had started to opening files those ones can be easily moved to the new more specyfic tab (`{`, `}`).
+Sometimes, I even copy the entire tab (`l`, `y` or just `Y`), rename it (`=`), and remove superfluous files in both: source and target ones (`c`).

+If, besides the normal navigation through tabs and buffers (`l`, `j`, `j`, `Return`), I need to jump to a particular file in a particular tab, I usually press `O` to open the File List in Search Mode (or `a` to see all files).
+Then I type the filename letters, accept the text, select the file, and press `g` on that file.
+That takes me to the right tab.
+Next I can press `l` and `p` to jump back to the previous tab.
+Of course, if I need to jump more often between two files belonging to two seperate tabs, I would either open one file inside one of those tabs, or create a handy new one containing just those two files.

+It's very easy to create such _helper_ tabs (`l`, `t`, or `T`).
+It's also easy to copy (`<`, `>`) or move (`{`, `}`) buffers between them so I use them very often.
+Inside the helper tab I can switch between files easily with `p`, `n`, and `P`.
+Of course, in case of strict simultaneous working on a couple of files, I can open them as split windows (`s` or `v`).
+After the task is done the helper tab can be closed (`l`, `c`, or just `C`).

 ## Installation and Initial Setup

 The plugin installation is really simple.
 You can use Vundle or Pathogen, or